 SF Environment has set regulations on environmentally preferable carpet for use in city projects.
-Their requirements align well with the HomeFree criteria and go further by including additional requirements.
-Products meeting the SF Environment requirements would fall into the higher-ranked carpet category on our Hazard Spectrum.
+Their requirements align well with the HBN criteria and go further by including additional requirements.
+Products meeting the SF Environment requirements would fall into the higher-ranked carpet category in our Product Guidance.
 They have compiled lists of carpets that meet their requirements, which are a great starting point for those looking for carpets without these harmful substances.
 Keep in mind that for some of the carpets listed, compliance with the criteria may need to be requested.
 For example, for Bentley carpet tiles, the customer must request the products be made without fly ash.
 SF Environment notes that the lists are provided by the manufacturers and haven’t been confirmed.

 Teknoflor.
 “Environmental Product Declaration: Teknoflor Bio-Polyurethane Flooring,” September 18, 2018. https://s3orprodpu.origin.build/origin/100350884-teknoflor_bio-polyurethane_flooring_-_epd__september_18__2018_.pdf.

 “Benefits of Resilient.”
 Congoleum.
 Accessed June 10, 2019. https://www.congoleum.com/benefits-of-resilient/.

 Floor Covering News.
 “TCNA: After Decade of Growth, Ceramic Tile Market Declines in 2019,” April 20, 2020. https://www.fcnews.net/2020/04/tcna-after-a-decade-of-growth-ceramic-tile-market-declines-in-2019/.